MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 ## September

+### 2025-09-24

+Dear Minh Thu,

+Today is your graduation!
+What a special day :)

+A few days ago, TAK and I went to Go!
+Dĩ An supermarket to find the perfect gift for you.
+Through messages, we tried to brainstorm ideas — but honestly, it’s impossible to get anywhere serious with TAK!
+After much back-and-forth, we finally agreed not to buy tree pots or stuffed animals (though TAK kept trying to re-suggest tree pots!).
+“Expensive cakes” (as TAK called them) seemed like a better option, and I recommended the 350F tiramisu — the rectangle box version is excellent, with more wine!
+Though maybe you’d prefer the matchamisu?
+But in the end, we were worried cakes wouldn’t survive your long, busy graduation day schedule.

+Some other stupid ideas also came up: a phone case, a razor (?!), trâu gác bếp, a thermos, or even — ridiculously — an overpriced (and honestly ugly) watch winder.
+I swear, I can’t be serious for one minute when planning with TAK!

+So we finally went to the supermarket.
+We stopped by Fahasa, but quickly agreed that childish bookstore gifts weren’t your style.
+Nothing there for you.
+In the thermos section, we found a very cute tumbler with the text “Best Mom!” — and we wished it said something else!
+TAK joked that if we gave it to you, it would either be funny… or just plain weird.

+And then — finally — we found the perfect graduation gift!
+A beautiful box of mooncakes.
+We realized it was so meaningful and connected to your name: our lovely Bright Moon!
+We carefully chose the flavors and the design with you in mind.
+We truly hope you’ll love it.

+Congratulations, Minh Thu!
+You are officially no longer an FTUer!!!

+We love you so much,
+Your best friends,
+TAK and Minh Phương

+### 2025-09-23
+When I shared with Dr. Duy about my mom’s reaction to my vipassana participation, he joked: “Tell Mom you go meditate to purify your body and become more beautiful.”
+It was funny because in some ways it’s true!
+But honestly, my mom doesn’t care about my beauty — she only cares about me finding a job.

+Then Dr. Duy recommended: “Do you want to be a teaching assistant at our university?”
+I said: “Absolutely — as long as I don’t have to study a Master’s degree.”

+He explained that if I became a teaching assistant, I could earn a salary (about 10–12 million/month) and study for a Master’s degree for free.
+At first, I felt bored at the thought of studying here again.
+But he suggested the Master of Integrated Science program, which actually sounded exciting: **HCI, data visualization**, generative AI, and their applications.
+That caught my attention — there would be many things for me to explore.

+A side note to myself: I should remind and reassure my parents that I will eventually return and contribute to our faculty.
+And I should also be more careful with my words — never again say things like “trường đào tạo CNTT số một miền Nam.”
+Thank goodness Dr. Duy forgave my stupidity.
+I realized how disrespectful it sounded to my teachers.
+I’ll remember to avoid that mistake.

+For Dr. Duy, this opportunity is a really good path.
+When he graduated, things were harder.
+Maybe a “compulsory” two years of teaching will be enough time for me to prepare for a scholarship abroad.
+I hope I can go sooner.
+He also told me that if I get a scholarship, I can leave — the faculty won’t stop me.

+P.S.
+I also recommended this opportunity to Tân.
+But it seems harder for him to find a supervisor.
+With his difficult relationship with his old supervisor (and maybe even the vice principal), I just hope he can still be accepted.

+P.S.
+For myself, I really hope this will be enough for Mom and Dad...
+I don’t want to worry them anymore.

+### 2025-09-24
+I am very sad and disappointed.

+Last night, Nhi told Mom about my vipassana course on my behalf.
+I had thought Mom would listen to Nhi more than to me, and that Nhi could bear Mom better than I could.

+But it turned out to be a disaster.
+Nhi came back with frustration, anger, and disappointment.
+Mom didn’t listen to any reason or explanation.
+I could empathize.
+Poor Nhi had to face it all at the forefront!
+It should have been me.

+Nhi told me that Mom objected so strongly because of chú Quốc’s wife.
+She had started meditating, then seemed to lose interest in life and family; sometimes Mom even saw her meditating in the middle of the rubber farm, which scared her.
+With that, I could understand Mom a bit more.

+Nhi warned me to be careful.
+I reassured her that I would hide my phone and call her if necessary.
+Yes, it is illegal.

+Just two minutes after Nhi ended the call, at 8:46 PM, Mom texted me: “Con nghĩ sao mà đi ngồi thuyền vậy.”
+Nhi told me to ignore it, but I thought maybe I could change something.
+So, at 9:00 PM, I replied: “Cái này khóa học chứ không phải vớ vẩn mẹ ạ.
+Thầy con giới thiệu, thầy đi rồi nên ba mẹ yên tâm nha.”
+At 1:21 AM, maybe when she woke up for work, she finally replied: “Tuổi trẻ của con mẹ không thích.”

+As for Dad, at 9:20 PM I messaged him, trusting he would understand — he was always the calmer, wiser parent:
+“Con đi tham gia khóa học, sợ mẹ không cho nên con nhờ Nhi nói giúp mà mẹ phản ứng dữ dội quá.
+Con muốn nói với ba là khóa học này con đã tìm hiểu kĩ càng, thầy của con cũng đi rồi và thầy nói nó rất hay và bổ ích.
+Lần này con đi cùng Tú Nhi nữa.
+Ba tin tưởng và yên tâm nha!”

+At 5:48 AM he replied: “Chẳng có ai chẳng có áp lực.
+Chẳng có ai ko lo lắng cho con cái cả.
+Lớn rồi ba không nói nhiều.”

+I didn’t really understand what they meant about “pressure” and about my youth.
+Maybe it came from the conversation between Mom and Nhi — I could ask her later.
+But you know what?
+When I read those words, my heart sank.

+I realized I don’t truly understand my parents (why did I still hope and text them?).
+And they don’t understand me — not even Dad.
+Their replies felt almost unrelated to what I had said.
+Again and again, my reasons and explanations are never listened to.
+They never chose to hear me.
+They also never chose to persuade or explain.

+I feel guilty for making them sad, and at the same time deeply hurt.
+It’s painful.
+But I know very well that I will still go to the vipassana.

 ### 2025-09-23
 This morning, Tu Nhi said she had to go to a café with HCK, but she didn’t really want to.
 The reason was because HCK felt a bit "shy."
 Then Tu Nhi asked me if it would bother me if they studied in our room instead.
 I said no. So HCK came over.